How to Supercharge Your Podcast Metadata

 Third, your listeners!
 And any future listeners that are looking for a new podcast to listen to! 🎧

-So make sure to optimize the metadata for your show so that those that are on the fence will be convinced and happy to listen to your great podcast!
+So make sure to maximize the metadata for your show so that those that are on the fence will be convinced and happy to listen to your great podcast!

 When should I supercharge my metadata?

-It’s best to optimize the metadata for your podcast before you launch your podcast.
+It’s best to perfect the metadata for your podcast before you launch your podcast.

 That way you can start off on the right track to try and make your podcast a success.

-It will also be good to optimize your metadata before your show is released because that way everything will be coherent throughout your show.
+It is also good to optimize your metadata before your show is released because that way everything will be coherent throughout your show.

-BUT, if you’ve already started your podcasting journey and launched your show, it’s not too late to add better data. ⏳
+BUT, if you’ve already started your podcasting journey and launched your show, it’s not too late to add better info. ⏳

 Just start making your images and episode descriptions more keyword friendly from here on out… It may take a bit more work, but we have faith in you.